Saeef/jquery-abtester/README.md

 ## Simple Usage

+Anyway, please try to operate using the test.html.

 For the elements under test, call the function abtester.
 Set the duration of the test and cookieName.
 Set the rate of appearance of each test pattern.